 You could be doing more damage than you think to your subscriber list.

-But if you start applying these strategies to craft better and professional email, you can turn this ship around.
+But if you start applying these strategies to craft a better and professional email, you can turn this ship around.

 According to the Digital Marketing Association’s research 77% of ROI generated through email comes from segmentation.